Last updated: May 3, 2026

 Frequently Asked Questions

-How much does a Maine cosmetologist license cost?
+When does a Maine cosmetology license expire?

-Are salon services taxable in Maine?
+Are hair salon services taxable in Maine?

 More Maine Business Guides